Report: Adrian Peterson Arrested At LAX On Suspicion Of Domestic Violence

 Peterson’s wife and the other passengers continued on their flight to Houston.

-Peterson played ten season with the Vikings, becoming the franchise’s all-time leading rusher.
-He left in 2017, going on to play for the Saints, Cardinals, Lions, Titans, Washington, and Seahawks.MORE NEWS: 'I Need The Van Back': Twin Cities Man Says Thief Stole His Custom Wheelchair Van
+Peterson played 10 seasons with the Vikings, becoming the franchise’s all-time leading rusher.
+He left in 2017, going on to play for the Saints, Cardinals, Lions, Titans, Washington, and Seahawks.MORE NEWS: MN Weather: Slick Roads, Blowing Snow Could Affect Monday Morning Commute

 During this last season, he played three games for Tennessee and one for Seattle.